exonum/exonum-doc/src/advanced/bitcoin-anchoring-without-segwit.md

 falsified.
 The discrepancy between the actual Exonum blockchain state and the one written to the Bitcoin blockchain will be found instantly.

-This document describes the **anchoring service operable** for all version of the framework **before Exonum v0.10**.
+This document describes the **anchoring service operable** for all versions of the framework **before Exonum v0.10**.
 Since Exonum v0.10 an [updated anchoring service](bitcoin-anchoring.md) is applied.